Home Chapter 1 Chapter 2 Chapter 3 Progress

 Xie Lian let out a quiet breath.
 “I suppose…” He hesitated, then smiled faintly.
 “I’m not very used to remembering that yet.”

-Hua Cheng didn't have an answer.
-Or rather, he couldn't.
+Hua Cheng didn’t have an answer.
+Or rather, he couldn’t answer.
 His brow furrowed, the barest hint of conflict passing over his features.

 Xie Lian gave him a small, understanding smile.
 “See…?
 It isn’t easy for anyone to admit such things.”

-Hua Cheng's eye widened, only slightly, before a soft chuckle escaped him.
-"Gege got me."
+Hua Cheng’s eye widened before a soft chuckle escaped him.
+“Gege got me…”

-"Mm, that may be true," he continued, "but this San Lang trusts gege dearly.
-Whatever troubles you... it will never change that."
+“Mm, that may be true,” he continued, “but this San Lang trusts gege dearly.
+Whatever troubles gege… it will never change that.”

 Xie Lian’s vision blurred.
 His eyelids grew heavy, though he didn’t resist.